SmashedTransistors/Thierry-Rochebois-I/libraries/TiaROne/README.md

 You will also need to install the great library teensy4_i2c from Richard-Gemmell https://github.com/Richard-Gemmell/teensy4_i2c

+## 3) copy the TiaR library

+In order to compile the code you will need to put the TiaR directory into your Arduino libraries directory.

+This library contains objects that will be common to various synthesizers.

-## 3) copy the TiaROne library
+## 4) copy the TiaROne library

 In order to compile the code you will need to put the TiaROne directory into your Arduino libraries directory.

-This library contains the main code for the project
+This library contains the specific code for the TiaROne project